 To Store – Store in a sealed glass container (no plastic in my house friends!) in your refrigerator.
 This soup will keep for 5-7 days.

 Freezing – Allow the soup to cool to room temperature, store in a freezer-safe container for up to 3 months.
 If you freeze in a mason jar, make sure to leave several inches of space between the soup and the top of the jar, freeze without the lid, once frozen seal with the lid.
 If you freeze in a full mason jar, as the soup freezes and expands it will crack the jar.
 Learn from my mistakes 🙂

 To Reheat – My preference is to reheat on the stovetop for several minutes until warm throughout.
 If the soup is too thick add a bit of water or additional vegetable stock when you reheat.
 You may also reheat in the microwave for 2-3 minutes, please do not reheat in plastic.

 Garnish – Add sriracha sauce on top once reheated.
 You can also garnish with roasted carrots, pumpkin seeds, cilantro, crushed peanuts, chives, garnish away my friends!

 If you are a soup lover like me I know you will love these other soup recipes!

 How’d You Like It?

-Whenever you make this Nourishing Thai Carrot Soup recipe, whether it be for breakfast, lunch or dinner, I want to hear about it!
+When you make this Nourishing Thai Carrot Soup recipe, whether it be for breakfast, lunch, or dinner, I want to hear about it!
 Snap a photo and share it on Instagram, make sure to tag me @abrapappa and #abraskitchen so I can see your masterpiece!

 Thai Carrot Soup